Quantum phases of two-dimensional $\mathbb{Z}_2$ gauge theory coupled to single-component fermion matter: Introduction

-In this paper we investigate the quantum phases of two-dimensional single-component (spinless) complex fermions coupled to Wegner's $\Zt$ gauge theory.
-To date very little is known about the quantum phase diagram of this basic model.
-In this case the quantum Monte Carlo method used by Gazit and collaborators, which was so successful in the two-component (spinful) case \cite{Gazit2017, Gazit2018, gazit2019fermi}, is plagued with the infamous sign problem.
-As will become clear in the following, the model exhibits a rich quantum phase diagram that sheds new light on the interplay of gauge and fermionic degrees of freedom, exotic $p$-wave superfluidity, quantum topological order, restricted mobility, clustering and confinement of quantum matter.
+In this paper we investigate a plethora of quantum phases emerging when two-dimensional single-component (spinless) complex fermions are coupled to Wegner's $\Zt$ gauge theory.
+To date very little is known about the quantum phase diagram of this basic, but fundamental model.
+The main reason for that is that in this case the quantum Monte Carlo method pioneered by Gazit and collaborators, which was so successful in the two-component (spinful) case \cite{Gazit2017, Gazit2018, gazit2019fermi}, is plagued with the infamous sign problem.
+As will become clear in the following, the model exhibits a rich quantum phase diagram originating from the interplay of gauge and fermionic degrees of freedom.
+This interplay leads to a broad range of phenomena such as exotic $p$-wave superfluidity, quantum topological order, restricted mobility, clustering and confinement of quantum matter.

 After introducing the problem in Sec. \ref{sec:model}, we identify in Sec. \ref{sec:limits} four distinct limits, where the model reduces to a simpler and more tractable problem.
+While the first three limits give rise to well-understood problems, the strong string tension regime exhibits a variety of unexpected features, such a reduced mobility of emergent dimer excitations, the hallmark of the highly-debated fracton phenomenology, and their clustering into large conglomerates.
+Our particularly surprising analytical finding, derived in Appendix \ref{OneDimerBand}, is the existance of dimer frozen states, which form perfect flat bands.
+These immobile dimer states emerge from a delicate cancellation of multiple hopping processes and are building blocks of intriguing exact many-body frozen states.

-Contrary to an ordinary fermionic system, the gauged model has only bosonic gauge-invariant local degrees of freedom in the bulk.
-In Sec. \ref{sec:spinmap} we eliminate $\Zt$ redundant fermions and use a local mapping to rewrite the model in terms of gauge-invariant spin $1/2$ operators.
-Within this gauge-invariant formulation we perform density matrix renormalization group (DMRG) calculations \cite{PhysRevLett.69.2863, mcculloch2008infinite}.
-Our first numerical results are presented in Sec. \ref{sec:Numerics}.
-They fully agree with analytical expectations in the four limiting regimes.
-In addition, in the absence of the magnetic term we investigate the phase diagram at half filling.
-Our DMRG simulations in an infinite cylinder geometry unveil signatures of two phases, a topologically ordered Dirac semimetal and a translation symmetry-broken Mott insulator, separated by a single quantum phase transition.
-Moreover, in the presence of the magnetic plaquette term, with the help of exact diagonalization we uncover robust evidence for clustering in the strongly coupled regime and determine the band structure of small clusters.
-Finally, in Sec. \ref{sec:conclusions} we draw our conclusions and present some outlook on future work.
-Technical details of our investigation are relegated to appendices.
+Contrary to an ordinary fermionic system, the $\Zt$ gauged model studied in this paper has only bosonic gauge-invariant local degrees of freedom in the bulk.
+In Sec. \ref{sec:spinmap} we eliminate $\Zt$ redundant fermions and introduce a local mapping to rewrite the model in terms of gauge-invariant spin $1/2$ operators.